TritonDataCenter/sdc-workflow/README.md

     tail -f `svcs -L wf-api` | ./node_modules/.bin/bunyan tail -f `svcs -L wf-runner` | ./node_modules/.bin/bunyan

 By default, both services log level is `INFO`.
-This can be easily increased / decreased by sending the processes SIGUSR2/SIGUSR1 signals.

-In order to get the process number of the services:
+This can be easily increased using `bunyan -p` to get more verbose logging for each of the processes:

-    svcs -p wf-api
+    bunyan -p wf-api
-    svcs -p wf-runner
+    bunyan -p wf-runner

-Then, you can change log levels using the previous process PID:

-    kill -s SIGUSR2 <PID>
-    kill -s SIGUSR1 <PID>

 # Inspecting moray backend from the command line